 A 17.5 ft. pedestal may be used when a street name sign is mounted on the same pedestal support as another traffic signal control device.
 A 17.5 ft. pedestal should not be used if its only purpose is to support a street name sign.
+A 17.5 ft. pedestal should not be used to mount auxiliary vehicular signal heads.
 (City of Columbus Standard Construction Drawing 4103)